Edit Content

 Sol Kadhi

-Across the country each state has it’s own beautiful way of beating the summer heat.
+Across the country, each state has it’s own beautiful way of beating the summer heat.

 Garcinia Indica also called as Kokum or bhinda

 It looks purplish black when the fruit has ripened and then dried.
 In the coastal areas of Mahrashtra and Goa this is widely used in seafood due to it’s sharp tangy taste.
+This local summer fruit is power packed with lots of nutritional benefits.
+The most important bit lies in the fact that it curbs acidity, helps in digestion and cools the body.

 When in Goa do give the Sol Kadhi a try.
 It tastes best when served chilled alongside the spicy fish curries and coconut flavoured coastal cuisine.
+Easy to prepare and quick to gulp down.

 Sol Kadhi